Victor-Bueno/Victor-Bueno/README.md

 Welcome to my GitHub!
 I'm Victor, a computer engineering student at the Federal University of São Paulo (Brazil).
 Through self-study, enrolling in differents coding courses and work experiences, I am building a solid foundation in both web and mobile technologies and languages.

 ### 💻 I'm currently working with
+- Java
-- Typescript
+- Spring
-- React Native
+- Hibernate

 ### ⚡ Other technologies that I love to use
 - ReactJS
 - HTML & CSS
+- Typescript
-- Javascript
+- React Native

 ### ✔️ Goals for 2021
 - Finish my portfolio website